 - Cilantro leaves - 3 Tbsp

 - Make creamy herb dressing - Double if making Wednesday's dinner.
 Peel garlic.
-Combine garlic, yogurt, oil, lemon juice and cilantro leaves and blend until smooth using an immersion blender or food processor.
+Combine garlic, yogurt, oil (the portion for the dressing), lemon juice and cilantro leaves and blend until smooth using an immersion blender or food processor.
 (Can be done up to 4 days ahead)

 - If using a grill: Heat grill to to 400F / 204C degrees.
 Clean grates and brush with some oil.
-Remove chicken from marinade (discard marinade) and place over heat.
-Season with some salt and black pepper as the chicken cooks.
-Sear for 3 to 4 minutes on each side until cooked through.
+Place onions, bell peppers and zucchini over direct heat and cook on both sides until tender and golden brown, ~8 minutes.
+Season veggies with some salt and pepper as they cook.

-- Assemble sandwiches by brushing both sides of buns with mustard and / or mayo.
-Fill sandwiches with chicken, tomato, onion and lettuce.
-Enjoy with melon and prosciutto on the side.
+- Assemble sandwiches by brushing both sides of buns lightly with creamy herb dressing (you may not need to use all of it; remember to reserve at least half if doubled for Wednesday).
+Fill sandwiches with grilled onion slices, bell peppers, zucchini and lettuce.
+Enjoy with fruit salad on the side.

 Love this marinade!0 Helpful